bocasfx/Q/README.md

 ------

-The Q Nodular Synthesizer/Sequencer is a musical instrument controlled by interactions between nodes and particle streams.
+Q is a Nodular Synthesizer/Sequencer controlled by the interactions between nodes and particle streams.

 ![Q](./resources/docs/ui.png)